Skip to main content

 Identification and review of a range of pertinent resources ( literature, archival, site survey etc as appropriate).

-Clear expression of the frame (scope ad focus) for the proposed research project.
+Clear expression of the frame (scope, focus and methods) for the proposed research project.

 Vividness and appropriacy of expression including quality and use of visual materials.